simon-nowak/salesforce-ci/README.md

 - Integrate with IoT devices like smart lights, smart thermostats, and smart locks

 Head over to [dreamhouseapp.io](http://dreamhouseapp.io) to learn more.

+The [original version](https://github.com/dreamhouseapp/dreamhouse-sfdx) of this project lives on another Git hosting service.